emadonev/emadonev/README.md

+# A bit about me
+---
 Hello there!
 I'm Ema, a high schooler from Croatia who is in love with astrophysics, physics and programming.
+I do research, go to math and astronomy competitions, and have even competed in IOAA.
 I'm also super into reading and art :)

 # My work
 ---